MadibaLab/CPInspector/README.md

 # Installation
+Hotspots are physical locations where people can gain internet access through a Wi-Fi connection.

-Currently, Hotspot has primarily been written and tested on windows 7 and windows 10 machines.
+Currently, Hotspot application has primarily been written and tested on windows 7 and windows 10 machines.
 The following sets of commands should enable it to run on a clean install of Windows10.
 You can use Oracle VM Virtualbox for this purpose.This vedio (https://www.youtube.com/watch?v=NGJqhSdytWs) can be used as a guidlines for how to install windows 10 on virtual box.